 Real-time topology mapping provides context across the full stack

 Dynatrace captures and unifies the dependencies between all observability data in order to intelligently combine metrics, logs, traces and user experience data.
-This real-time entity topology map is the basis for advanced observability.
+This real-time entity topology map is the basis for intelligent observability.

 Causation-based AI delivers precise answers